 The hallways that connect the dining areas with the living room and master suite have floor-to-ceiling glass on either side, creating what Olson Kundig called a "forest hall" with views of the exterior as well as the interior courtyard.

-A sweeping patio with a cantilevered overhang connects also connects these spaces.
+A sweeping patio with a cantilevered overhang also connects these spaces.
 Near the kitchen on the wrap-around porch is an outdoor fireplace that, through a series of hand-operated cranks, can be converted into an Argentinian grill.

 In the concrete-walled, double-height living area, a series of clerestory windows brighten the space while custom metal armature suspends the lighting and hides the electrical cords.